Want to save more money and curious about how to live a frugal life? Learn what frugal living is and 40 of the best (and easiest) frugal living tips!

 You don’t need new clothes to be successful or stand out.
 Steve Jobs wore a black sweater, Levi’s and New Balance sneakers every single day.
 His focus was on something bigger.
 While you might not want to wear the exact same outfit every day, the concept is the same.
 It’s ok to wear the same items over and over!

 Use this as an opportunity to go through your closet and pull out items you haven’t worn in over a year.
 List them on sites like Poshmark to earn some extra income!

 22. Get rid of unhealthy, pricey habits.

 If you smoke, try to quit.
 Cigarettes are not only terrible for your health, but they are also incredibly expensive.
-Work to reduce the amount of alcohol you drink, as well as sodas and fast food.
+Work to reduce the amount of alcohol you drink (and that includes hitting up happy hour multiple times a month!), as well as sodas and fast food.

 Not only will you feel better physically, but your wallet will thank you too.

 Sit down and really think about all of the subscription services you’re paying for.
 Do you really need all of them?
 For example, magazine subscriptions, monthly apps, streaming services, that gym membership you never use.
 Or that free trial you forgot about that now you’re being charged for!